 Destitution grant rates are normally £40 for children and £36 for adults (the current level of government support for asylum seekers is £37.75 per week).

 We can also purchase tickets to Croydon and Liverpool for those who cannot afford the necessary travel to apply for asylum or submit further evidence.

-How do I apply?
+How do I apply for a destitution grant?

 If you are an asylum seeker in Scotland who would like to apply for a destitution grant, please get in touch with one of the following organisations who we work in partnership with.
 They can also provide you with a range of other services and support.
 Our partners are:

 How our refugee crisis support makes a difference